 I hope this process will help guide you through the steps on how to approach things in an organic and structured way, yet still keeping the fun and energy.
 Ultimately, I'm really happy with the process and outcome!

 I like to start simple.
 It's good to establish something clear and impactful.
 With a strong foundation, the rest of the process should be easier.
 After a couple of variations of the comp, we land on a barbarian-esque lady and a feline.
-I want the shapes and colours to be really bold and it's a good general rule to have things on separate layers when working for a client!
+I want the shapes and colours to be really bold.
+It's a good general rule to have things on separate layers when working for a client!

 I decide that black hair is too classic looking.
 I remember I want to use my own voice and create a modern piece.
 I love having a sort of white/purple hair.
-I think hasn't been done much before and it's fresh and exciting.
+I think it's fresh and exciting.
 As I put it down on the canvas, the results are clear and I'm relieved.
 I commit to that decision and start to refine and design.

 It's good to have your own inspiration up next to you.
 Your experiences and things you're inspired by translates into the pieces you make, so it's good have some things to draw from.